-With impressive zeal, the sponsors of this 2013 adaptive reuse project started with an old, Art-Deco-styled electrical power plant.
+With impressive zeal, the sponsors of this 2013 adaptive reuse project started with an old, Art-Deco-style electrical power plant.
 When they finished, they had a beautiful, downtown multi-use complex.
-It features a hotel, library, residential spaces, offices, retail shops and restaurants.
+It features a hotel, library, residential spaces, offices, retail shops, and restaurants.
 In this manner, the dormant electrical plant was the basis for this winning exercise in sustainability and reinvention.

 This radical example of adaptive reuse architecture transformed a 115-year-old dry goods store into a mixed-use commercial building.
 The 2008 conversion was the work of the (fer) studio architecture firm.
-Skillfully, it adapted the site to become a 10,175 sf building with a conference room, offices, an event venue and a gallery.
+Skillfully, it adapted the site to become a 10,175 square foot building with a conference room, offices, an event venue, and a gallery.

 On the north shore of Seattle’s Lake Union sits the Seattle Gas Works Park.
 As you might guess, this was the site of a gasification plant that operated between 1906 and 1956.
 Finally, the city purchased the plant in 1962 and hired a local architect to adapt it.
 In 1975, the public park was completed.
 To its credit, the city was careful to reuse some of the plant’s ruins.
 This included the kid’s play barn in the former compressor building.